Said bin Sultan: Sultan

 Said bin Sultan became the sole ruler of Oman, apparently with the consent of his brother.
-Their aunt, the daughter of the Imam Ahmad bin Said al-Busaidi, seems to have influenced this decision.
+Their aunt, the daughter of the Sultan Sultan bin Ahmad, seems to have influenced this decision.

 In 1820, he launched a punitive expedition against the Bani Bu Ali with the assistance of the East India Company.
 It was defeated, but the following year a larger Company force returned and defeated the tribe.

 In 1822, he signed the Moresby Treaty, restricting the Zanzibar slave trade.

 In 1835, he ratified a treaty with the United States on very favorable terms, that had been negotiated by Edmund Roberts at Muscat on 21 September 1833, and returned by USS Peacock.

 In 1837, he conquered Mombasa (now in Kenya).
 In 1840, Said moved his capital from Muscat to Stone Town in Zanzibar, where Richard Waters was American Consul, and sent a ship to the United States to try to further a trading relationship.

 In 1843 he nominated a nominal representative in Mogadishu and was forced to pay tribute to Sultan Yusuf Mahamud Ibrahim of the Sultanate of the Geledi.

 In 1845, he signed the Hamerton Treaty, further restricting the Zanzibar slave trade.

 Upon Said's death in 1856, his realm was divided.
 His third son, Thuwaini bin Said, became the Sultan of Muscat and Oman, and his sixth son, Majid bin Said, became the Sultan of Zanzibar.

 The National Museum in Muscat houses numerous items of silverware and other possessions that belonged to Said.